-The community of Pangnirtung welcomed the participants when they went home and they held a parade, and the whole community was very visible about how proud they were of their athletes.
+The community of Pangnirtung welcomed the participants when they went home and they held a parade, and the whole community visibly expressed how proud they were of their athletes.
 They had coffee and tea together to acknowledge the young people.